nohammar/nohammar.github.io/index.md

 ---

 Noah Hammarlund is a Senior Research Fellow in Biomedical Informatics and Medical Education at the University of Washington.
 His research interests include the analysis the usefulness of electronic medical records data for secondary research.
+Noah has a PhD in Public Affairs from Indiana University focusing on health economics and informatics.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>